KYoon/vuejs-animations/tutorial_steps.md

 }
 ```

 This allows us to scope and reuse our animations across our app!
+This is just an example of a simple transition, but the possibilities are endless.

 ### Step-2 List Transitions

+Now that we know some of the basics about transitions, let's tackle something a bit more challenging - adding transitions to the list items.